joscraw/simple-php/README.md

 INSTRUCTIONS/DOCUMENTATION
 ------------------------------------------------------------------------------------------------------------------------------

 Inside this repository you will be able to search through the folders and drill down to the custom PHP build that works for you.
+Below you will see an example of our folder structure and how we are organizing the custom PHP builds.

   - simple-php
     - CentOs
+    - Debian
+    - Trusty
+      - php7.1.0
       - php7.2.0
         - 1
           - .rpm
+          - README.md
+        - 2
-          - enabled-extensions.md
+          - .rpm
           - README.md

 1. Find your distribution.
 (CentOs, Ubuntu, etc)